AllThingsSmitty/tweet-style-guide/README.md

 ## Abbreviations

-Abbreviations will be used as appropriate for readability purposes, e.g., Mr., Mrs., Dr. In cases where truncated words may be used, e.g., "info", et al., those will be determined based on style and available character space.
-Avoid the use of abbreviations that take away from the readibility of the tweet, e.g., "yr." instead of "year". **Non-standard abbreviations**, e.g., "p" as in "pretty", "rn" as in "right now", should be used sparingly and with discretion.
+Abbreviations will be used as appropriate for readability purposes, e.g., Mr., Mrs., Dr., etc. Avoid the use of abbreviations that take away from the readibility of the tweet, e.g., yr. instead of year.
+In cases where truncated words may be used, e.g., info, et al., those will be determined based on style and available character space. **Non-standard abbreviations**, e.g., "p" as in "pretty", "rn" as in "right now", et al. should be used sparingly and with discretion.

 ### Acronyms

 Acronyms will be utilized to maximize readability, available character space, and tagging.
-Where appropriate, acronyms will continue to be utilized as the first preference, e.g., UX, UI, IE, etc. Tweet-specific acronyms such as RT (retweet), HT (hat tip), et al. will also be used.
+Where appropriate, acronyms will continue to be utilized as the first preference, e.g., UX, UI, JS, etc. Tweet-specific acronyms such as RT (retweet), h/t (hat tip), et al. will also be used.

 ## Hashtags

-The number of hashtags (#) shouldn't exceed five per tweets.
-Hashtags are meant to include tags that are relevant to the tweet's subject and will be used with discretion and included in the tweet text when applicable.
+Limit the number of hashtags (#) to no more than five per tweet.
+Hashtags are meant to include tags that are relevant to the tweet's subject matter and will be used with discretion and included in the tweet text when applicable.
 Example:

 > &#35;ProTip: a &#35;password strength indicator isn't going to stop users from choosing "123456" for a password.
 Tougher input criteria will.

-If hashtags can't be included with the tweet text they will be included after.
+If hashtags can't be included within the text of the tweet they will be added after.
 Example:

 > MT for all devs!
 "How To Be A Great Developer" by @funkatron. https://the-pastry-box-project.net/ed-finkler/2014-january-6 via @thepastrybox &#35;career &#35;social &#35;programming